Code-Institute-Submissions/CE-MS2/README.md

          IE Explorer: displayed the navigation bar as a lighter colour than intended, see below:
          ![IE Test Nav Bar Color](assets/img/internetexplorertest.PNG)

-         Chrome: No particular issue with testing on this brower.
+         Chrome: No particular issue with testing on this browser.
 Seemed to work well throughout development.

-         Firefox: No particular issue with testing on this brower.
+         Firefox: No particular issue with testing on this browser.
 Seemed to work well throughout development.